-Sarah specializes in natural resource policy and economics.Methods and Tools Benefit-Cost Analysis
+Mark specializes in natural resource and environmental economics.Methods and Tools Natural Resource Damage Assessment

 ECONorthwest applies benefit-cost analysis to help decision makers compare different project and policy options.Econometric & Statistical Analysis & Modeling

 ECONorthwest can construct or deconstruct any econometric and statistical model or analysis.

 Ecosystem services—the goods and services supplied by the natural environment—are too often overlooked in traditional economic analysis.
 ECONorthwest excels at helping communities and organizations properly account for the social and economic benefits provided by ecosystem services.

 When we analyze the ecosystem services that may be affected by a particular action or policy, we take an expansive perspective, recognizing the values from those services that provide direct benefits to society, as well as those that provide indirect and non-use benefits.
 Our evaluation techniques are sensitive to the dynamic relationships between management decisions and ecosystems and support assessments of risk and uncertainty under different scenarios and time horizons.
 Our approach provides decision-makers with robust, ecologically, and economically relevant data.

 Over the years, we have worked with many communities and organizations to apply the economics of ecosystem services to real-life management decisions.
 Communities are often faced with making choices among different policy options, or allocating limited funding to some projects and not others.
 In making these decisions, communities must choose among a great number of competing demands:

 Ultimately, making an informed decision will involve weighing benefits and costs.
 In this process, understanding how decisions may affect the value of ecosystem services and their contribution to the economy is key.